 Who would do the cooking now?

 I repeated this little procedure a few times over the next couple of days, convinced that it was, after all, doing some good.
 Nelly started to run when she saw me coming–away from me, that is, not towards me.
 Happily, she did recover.
 She’s still a little on the stout side, but I never did have to resort to taking her to the vet, performing at-home surgery, pretending that I was a chicken, or feeding her with an eyedropper ‘round the clock.
-Not that I actually would have done any of those things.

 In retrospect, the entire episode was probably worth it to see Bryan’s face on that first day when he got home from work and asked me his daily question: “Did you do anything interesting today?”